breadthe/paneful/README.md

 - <label><input type="checkbox" /> Remember app window size & position.</label>
 - <label><input type="checkbox" /> Summary of file counts & sizes below each pane.</label>
 - <label><input type="checkbox" /> Follow a symlink.</label>
-- <label><input type="checkbox" /> When navigating up a folder (back), , set the highlighted file to the directory that was navigated from instead of defaulting to "..".</label>
+- <label><input type="checkbox" /> When navigating up a folder (back), set the highlighted file to the directory that was navigated from instead of defaulting to "..".
+Likely requires navigation history.</label>

 ## Download